Canosan Terracotta Figural Oinochoe

 An ancient Canosan Greek terracotta figural oinochoe.
 The body of the vessel, with traces of red and pink paint, is surmounted by blue floral appliques at its shoulder, and a draped female figure serving as the neck.

-Canosa, Apulia, Magna Graecia, Southern Italy.
+Canosa, Apulia, Magna Graecia.

 Ca. 350 - 300 BC.